 If you do your own research you will see the labeled of RK supplements touting their hair growth abilities.
 Be skeptical when you see this.
 No study has demonstrated hair growth with orally-taken supplements.
 If RK is going to work, it looks like it has to be applied directly to the skin.

-If your going to use a supplement, crack open the contents, mix it with water and apply it to the scalp.
+If you are going to use a supplement, crack open the contents, mix it with water and apply it to the scalp.

 8 Do Any Hair Growth Products Contain RK?